foresterorg/foresterorg.github.io/content/en/_index.md

 {{% blocks/section %}}
+While there are other provisioning services, Forester is built for Anaconda installer only.
+This makes it different, this makes it simple.

 To evaluate Forester, you need a Linux machine capable of running Podman containers (e.g. RHEL VM with 4 GB RAM).
 Servers for deployment need to have out-of-band management capability via Redfish protocol enabled (Dell IDRAC, HP iLO and others).
+Libvirt is supported for POC environments.
 {.h3 .text-center}

 {{% /blocks/section %}}

 <div class="row justify-content-md-center">
   <div class="col-lg-5 col-md-8">